 How to travel car-free to TV locations forThe Crownaround London and the South East

 Royally engaging as ever, The Crown returns to Netflix for a third season, from November 17th 2019, now starring Olivia Colman and Tobias Menzies.
-Here's how to get to TV locations for The Crown car-free, so see some of the amazing places where the earlier seasons were filmed.
-You can get to all these quite easily without a car and will find it’s a rewarding journey even if you don’t happen to be a fan of the series - especially at places that give you money off for arriving by train.
+Here's how to get to TV locations for The Crown car-free to see some of the amazing places where the earlier seasons were filmed.
+You can get to all these fairly easily and will find it’s a rewarding journey even if you don’t happen to be a fan of the series - especially at places that give you money off for arriving by train.
 Lots of scenes in The Crown take place in Buckingham Palace or Sandringham, but most of the series wasn’t filmed there (partly because the actual Queen is sometimes in residence).
 Instead, the producers chose a series of picturesque alternative locations, many of which are open to the public and can be part of a right royal car-free day trip.

 1. Waddesdon Manor, Buckinghamshire

 One of the mansions standing in for Buckingham Palace in The Crown is this huge and splendid late-Victorian château-style stately, built for Baron Ferdinand de Rothschild to entertain his weekend guests and showcase his art collection.

 - How to get to Waddesdon Manor: Follow the Good Journey directions.
 For cyclists or keen walkers, there’s the new Waddesdon Greenway from Aylesbury Vale station.
 But make sure you’ve got enough energy left to explore the magnificent grounds.

 - The influence of eighteenth-century France is clear inside Waddesdon Manor in the opulent silk hangings and Sèvres porcelain, the antique French furniture, royal Savonnerie carpets and Gobelins tapestries.